AndreasG11/MAE224/Lab-To-Do-List.md

 - **_Add pressure transducer to cylinder and multiplex new inputs_**

 - Determine range of new pressure transducers pronto!

+- Make sure Matlab code works with cylinder and airfoil.

+    * Specific code needed for on-board photons, make sure to test!

 ## Lab 5: Wind Turbine